 5. Which Python library is widely used for Big Data?

-It purely depends on the type, requirement, functionality, and goal of the Big Data project or application.
+It purely depends on the Big Data project or application’s type, requirement, functionality, and goal.
 However, Pandas (Python Data Analysis) is the lifeblood of data science and Big Data in Python, widely used for data manipulation, analysis, and cleaning.
 Along with NumPy for scientific computing and Matplotlib for plotting plus visualization.

 6. What is Pydoop in Python?
 How does it solve Big Data problems?